-Micro vs Macro Economics
+Micro vs. Macro Economics

 |Basis for comparison||Microeconomics||Macroeconomics|

-|This branch of economics deals with the economy at large and lays focus on aggregate variables like poverty, gross income, international income, fiscal policies and so forth.|
+|Definition||This branch of economics deals with the performance and behavior of individual economic units and variables like a firm, family, consumer, etc.||This branch of economics deals with the economy at large and lays focus on aggregate variables like poverty, gross income, international income, fiscal policies, and so forth.|

-|Application in business||Microeconomics theories are applicable to internal and operational issues.||Macroeconomics theories are applicable to environmental and external issues.|
+|Application in business||Microeconomics theories apply to internal and operational issues.||Macroeconomics theories apply to environmental and external issues.|

-|Scope||Microeconomics deals with various issues such as demand, supply, production, product pricing, factor pricing, economic welfare, consumption, etc.||Macroeconomics deals with issues such as national income, distribution, employment, general price level, money etc.|
+|Scope||Microeconomics deals with various issues such as demand, supply, production, product pricing, factor pricing, economic welfare, consumption, etc.||Macroeconomics deals with issues such as national income, distribution, employment, general price level, money, etc.|

-|Significance||Microeconomics helps in estimating prices of commodities in relation to various factors of production such as land, labour, entrepreneur, capital, etc. as present in the economy.||Macroeconomics is useful for maintaining stability in the overall price levels in the economy.
-It holds significance in resolving major economy related issues such as deflation, reflation, inflation, unemployment, poverty and so forth in the whole economy.|
+|Significance||Microeconomics helps in estimating prices of commodities concerning various factors of production, such as land, labor, entrepreneur, capital, etc. as present in the economy.||Macroeconomics is useful for maintaining stability in the overall price levels in the economy.
+It holds significance in resolving major economy-related issues such as deflation, reflation, inflation, unemployment, poverty, and so forth in the whole economy.|

 |Restricted to||Microeconomics finds its roots in unrealistic assumptions.
-For instance, microeconomics assumes that a full employment situation exists in the society; this is untrue and impossible.||In macroeconomics, it has been assessed that the 'Fallacy of Composition' is involved.
-In some cases, this proves to be untrue as it is possible that what’s proven for aggregate variables may not hold ground for individuals too.|
+For instance, microeconomics assumes that a full employment situation exists in society; this is untrue and impossible.||In macroeconomics, it has been assessed that the 'Fallacy of Composition' is involved.
+In some cases, this proves to be untrue as it is possible that what’s shown for aggregate variables may not hold ground for individuals too.|

-|Approach||While determining the behaviour of any economy, microeconomics is known to adopt a bottom-up approach.||In macroeconomics, a top-down approach holds prominence and is taken into consideration while dealing with various aggregate variables.|
+|Approach||While determining the behavior of any economy, microeconomics is known to adopt a bottom-up approach.||In macroeconomics, a top-down approach holds prominence and is taken into consideration while dealing with various aggregate variables.|

-|Determination of prices||Microeconomics helps in determining the price of any particular commodity in relation to the price of substitute and complementary goods.||Macroeconomics is useful in determining and maintaining the various aspects of the general price level.|
+|Determination of prices||Microeconomics helps in determining the price of any particular commodity concerning the price of substitute and complementary goods.||Macroeconomics is useful in determining and maintaining the various aspects of the general price level.|

-|What does it study?||Microeconomics studies the behavioural patterns of particular markets as well as their related segments in any economy.
-It deals with consumer behaviour, theory of firms, individual labour markets, etc.||Macroeconomics studies the economy as a whole.
+|What does it study?||Microeconomics studies the behavioral patterns of particular markets as well as their related segments in any economy.
+It deals with consumer behavior, the theory of firms, individual labor markets, etc.||Macroeconomics studies the economy as a whole.
 It works with aggregate variables like national output, aggregate demand, inflation, etc.|

-|Level and scale of performance||In comparison to macroeconomics, microeconomics deals with different areas of economics at a far smaller scale.
+|Level and scale of performance||In comparison to macroeconomics, microeconomics deals with different areas of economics at a smaller size.

 |Given the same formulas and principles for solving issues, macroeconomics deals with the study of large-scale economic problems.|

 |Theory||Microeconomics is also referred to as the price theory.
-This is because it defines the process of economic resource allocations on the basis of the relative pricing of different goods and services.||Macroeconomics is also referred to as the income theory.
-This is because it defines the changing levels of the national income of any defied economy across a period of time.|
+This is because it defines the process of economic resource allocations based on the relative pricing of different goods and services.||Macroeconomics is also referred to as the income theory.
+This is because it defines the changing levels of the national income of any defied economy across a period.|

-|Area of performance||Microeconomics handles the flow of different factors of production that flows from a single owner to the single user of the defined resources.||Macroeconomics handles the circular current of income and expenditure that impacts different sectors of the overall economy.|
+|Area of performance||Microeconomics handles the flow of different factors of production that flows from a single owner to the individual user of the defined resources.||Macroeconomics handles the circular current of income and expenditure that impacts different sectors of the overall economy.|

-|Development of policies||Micro economics helps in the development of policies as well as the appropriate distribution of resources at the firm level.||Macroeconomics helps in the development of policies and the appropriate distribution of resources at the larger economy level; for instance, inflation, unemployment levels and so forth.|
+|Development of policies||Microeconomics helps in the development of policies as well as the appropriate distribution of resources at the firm level.||Macroeconomics helps in the development of policies and the appropriate distribution of resources at the broader economic level; for instance, inflation, unemployment levels, and so forth.|

 What is Microeconomics?